Washington Trail Log

 Inside Passage: (Blue)

 About halfway up Master Link.
-This trail ahs some fun fast flowy sections and other sections you really got to work for the speed and hustle a bit.
+This trail has some fun fast flowy sections and other sections you really got to work for the speed and hustle a bit.
 Still fun and definitely not a bad option if you aren’t wanting to climb to the top.
 About half way into this trail, it turns into a more downhill expiernce.
 Use this trail to connect to Atlas, Joy Ride, or Silent Swamp.
 Can be a bit confusing based on the name, but this trail is one way.
 There are signs on the trail dictating this.
 Not sure if people will get upset if you chose to go the opposite direction or not given the trail is called inside passage.
 In my opinion it should be a 2 way to allow for better connections to some of the trails at mid mountain.

 Joy Ride: (Blue)